University of Kentucky Hospital, Chandler Medical Center

 After these initial screenings, the supervisor will provide a letter of need to the employee, which the employee will submit to Employee Health at the time of vaccination.
 There are no current recommendations for re-vaccination.

 As required by 902 KAR 20:016, all Hospital employees must have a tuberculin skin test at least annually on or before the anniversary date of the last skin test.
 This is a condition of employment.
-Tests will be administered and read by Employee Health personnel only.
+Tests will be administered and read by employee health personnel only.
 Employees who are designated as high-risk for tuberculosis exposure may be required to have skin testing on a more frequent basis.
-An employee who is found to be a new tuberculin skin test reactor will be referred to the medical director of Employee Health and will have a chest x-ray ordered at the time of skin test reaction.
+Read more about annual TB screening » An employee who is found to be a new tuberculin skin test reactor will be referred to the medical director of Employee Health and will have a chest x-ray ordered at the time of skin test reaction.
 If there is no clinical evidence of disease and the x-ray is negative, the employee will be offered Isoniazid (INH), unless contraindicated.
 If the employee elects to take INH, they will be monitored monthly by Employee Health.
 A symptoms list will be provided to each reactor.
 The employee will complete a symptoms questionnaire on an annual basis on or before the due date (or more often in some designated high-risk areas) and will be urged to report any of these symptoms to Employee Health at the time of occurrence.
 Employees who have had prior BCG vaccination will be skin-tested using the Mantoux method unless a recent significant reaction can be documented.
 The result of the skin test in persons who have had previous BCG vaccination will be interpreted and acted upon in the same manner as those in personnel who have not been vaccinated.
 Exposure to a patient with known tuberculosis for whom precautions were not used constitutes a workers' compensation injury.
 The employee and/or supervisor must contact UK Workers' Care to report the exposure.
 Personnel will then be screened by Employee Health at the time of exposure and at 12 weeks post-exposure.
 Skin test conversion related to exposure will be handled in the same manner as other tuberculin skin test conversions and constitutes a worker's compensation injury.
 Chest x-rays may be ordered on skin test positive employees after exposure at the direction of the medical director of Employee Health.

 Medical support of Employee Health will be provided by University Health Services.
 Injuries sustained while on the job will be treated as any UK Worker's Care injury.
 Care will be covered by UK Worker's Care or by the employee as deemed appropriate.
 Care for UK Worker's Care injuries is not to be the responsibility of Employee Health (see Hospital policy HP09-25, Worker's Care).